July has been so blistering hot, scientists already calculate that it's the warmest month on record

 Temperatures were 1.5 degrees warmer than pre-industrial times for a record 16 days this month, but the Paris climate accord aims to keep the 20- or 30-year global temperature average to 1.5 degrees.
 A few days of temporarily beating that threshold have happened before, but never in July.

 July has been so off-the-charts hot with heat waves blistering three continents – North America, Europe and Asia – that researchers said a record was inevitable.
-The U.S. Southwest’s all-month heat wave is showing no signs of stopping as the heat wave at the end of the week pushed into most of the Midwest and East with more than 128 million Americans under some kind of heat advisory Thursday.
+The U.S. Southwest’s all-month heat wave is showing no signs of stopping while also pushing into most of the Midwest and East with more than 128 million Americans under some kind of heat advisory Thursday.

 “Unless an ice age were to appear all of sudden out of nothing, it is basically virtually certain we will break the record for the warmest July on record and the warmest month on record,” Copernicus Director Carlo Buontempo told The Associated Press.

+Scientists say that such shattering of heat records is a harbinger for future climate-altering changes as the planet warms.
+Those changes go beyond just prolonged heat waves and include more flooding, longer-burning wildfires and extreme weather events that put many people at risk.

-United Nations Secretary-General Antonio Guterres pointed to the calculations and urged world leaders to do more to reduce emissions of heat-trapping gases.
+United Nations Secretary-General Antonio Guterres pointed to the calculations and urged world leaders, in particular of rich nations, to do more to reduce emissions of heat-trapping gases.
+Despite years of international climate negotiations and lofty pledges from many countries and companies, greenhouse gas emissions continue to go up.

 “Climate change is here.
 It is terrifying.
 And it is just the beginning,” Guterres told reporters in a New York briefing.
 “The era of global warming has ended; the era of global boiling has arrived.”